Seventeen Years Ago

-This street entertainment put a few more coins in his pocket that he would use to purchase more of the substance that kept him warm just one more night.
-The following day he would look again in dumpsters for food and entertain people on the streets.
+This street entertainment provided a few more coins.
+Coins purchased the substance that kept him warm just one more night.
+Each day the search began anew for food from dumpsters and the constant work to entertain people on the streets.

 I turn to look at Boris who is driving the van.
 Trin is in the seat behind us.
 Boris is smiling and pointing to a panaderia across the road.

 “Hey”, he says, “that is where I found my first job.
 I cleaned the baking pans every day.
 Then I went back to sleep just outside the airport each night.”

 That’s one of the things about Boris.
 His smile comes so quickly and stays there for an entire conversation.
 There is always joy in his eyes, and the smile on his face is of sheer happiness.
 Despite the hardships that he’s gone through, he has an infectious, positive attitude.
 He speaks of the past as a matter of fact.
-Never have I even heard an ounce of self-pity.
+Never is it laced with an ounce of self-pity.

 In the evening we ate dinner at a local Chinese restaurant (locals call them chifas) with Boris and his family.
 Fernanda, Boris’ wife, eats very little.
 Her stomach could only take so much.
 She is due at any time to give birth to their third child.
 His two daughters, cuter than buttons, sit across from us at the table and quietly eat their meal.
-The conversation is easy with Boris and his family is sweet.
+The conversation is easy with Boris and his sweet family.

 After a wonderful dinner, we drive back to their home up in the mountains.
 He starts the wood stove, a nightly routine.
-He finds enjoyment in little things, like the Safe-Lite bricks that he uses to start the fire.
+Boris finds enjoyment in little things, like the Safe-Lite bricks that he uses to start the fire.

 Enveloped in the warmth emanating from the wood stove, we talk some more about Boris’ life on the street.